Getting a prescription filled Alternative Names

-You also need to find out whether your health plan will pay for the medicine your health care provider prescribed.
+You also need to find out if your health plan will pay for the medicine your health care provider prescribed.

 The most common place for filling a prescription is at a local pharmacy.
 Some pharmacies are located inside of a grocery or large "chain" store.

 Your health plan may require you to use certain pharmacies.
 This means they may not pay for your prescription if you do not use one of these pharmacies.
 To find a pharmacy that takes your health plan:

 To help the pharmacist fill the prescription:

 Make sure the all information is filled in clearly.

 Bring your insurance card the first time you fill the prescription.

 When calling the pharmacy for a refill, make sure to give your name, the prescription number, and the name of the medicine.